antoineludeau/portfolio/README.md

 - Built with **Next.js 15** for fast and SEO-friendly rendering
 - Styled with **Tailwind CSS 3**, a utility-first CSS framework
+- Developed using **TypeScript** 5 for robust type checking and maintainability
 - Fully responsive layout for various devices and screen sizes
 - Modular and reusable components for easier maintenance